Recycling

 explain exactly how and where it is made.
 Ask them to explain exactly

 how it's helping the environment.
-A genuine manufacturer will always
+A genuine manufacturer, truly motivated

-Try to reduce, reuse, and recycle—in that order!
+from, and where it goes.
+Try to reduce, reuse, and recycle if you possibly can—and in that order!